 Detection engine: Automatically searches for suspicious host and network activity via the following:

 - Detection rules: Periodically search the data (Elasticsearch indices) sent from your hosts for suspicious events.
-When a suspicious event is discovered, a detection alert is generated.
+When a suspicious event is discovered, an alert is generated.
 External systems, such as Slack and email, can be used to send notifications when alerts are generated.
 You can create your own rules and make use of our prebuilt ones.

 - Exceptions: Reduce noise and the number of false positives.
 Exceptions are associated with rules and prevent alerts when an exception’s conditions are met.
 Value lists contain source event values that can be used as part of an exception’s conditions.
 When Elastic Endpoint Security is installed on your hosts, you can add malware exceptions directly to the endpoint from the Security app.